 Forms

 Forms - Issues, confusing for users to use, forms sent to wrong team in ME - P1 – This is going to the groups as provided to us.

+Get in Touch Form – All enquiries are going to General Enquiries not the teams for the service stated

+We were provided with the categories therefore we sent to that categories, Please provide the drop down values & the categories to which it needs to be sent?

 UI - Submission confirmation very difficult to see and is not clear if the form has been submitted - P2 – This has been resolved.

+UI – Complaints form Not checking email format – P1

+The email shows content as provided to us

 API - Feedback form still submitted from APIUser, not the name of the submitting user. - P2 – This has been resolved as informed in group